faranalytics/port_agent/README.md

 ## Introduction

 Port Agent provides an intuitive interface for making inter-thread function calls.
-You can register a function in one thread and call the function from another.

 ### Features
 - Port Agent will marshal the return value or `Error` from the *other* thread back to the caller.